HeathLoganCampbell/HeathLoganCampbell/README.md

 * [CobbleLite](https://github.com/HeathLoganCampbell/CobbleLite) :: Allows you to write minecraft mods in js in real time
 * [CobbleGroovy](https://github.com/HeathLoganCampbell/CobbleGroovy) :: Allow quick, seemless writing and deploying of code to active minecrat servers with no downtime.
 Letting bugs to be fixed faster, new items to be developed by non developer and a fully intergrated developer experience.
 And many more...

+## Education
+* Bachelor of Computer Science, Bachelor of Infomational Systems from The University of Auckland [2017 - 2019]

 ## Random thoughts
 * [What does Cos, Sin, Tan look like mapped on a circle](https://codepen.io/HeathLoganCampbell/pen/YzqvEqb)